scfgroupsrl/voyager-config/README.md

 Made a mistake?
 Want to start again?
 Remove all exported data with `voyager:clean`.

+### `artisan voyager:importupdate`

+This command will import all data from the `config` folder into the Voyager related tables dropping the actual data and will make a backup folder in the config path.

 ## Commands explained

 This documentation is still to do.
 Try `artisan list` and `artisan voyager:export --help` for more information